zaypay/api_integration_asp_dot_net_example_app/README.markdown

 1. Your machine is accessible from external source.
 2. __Zaypay.json__ file is in __App_Data__ directory of the project with proper id to key mappings.
-3. dlls for __Zaypay, Mircosoft.Practices and nunit__ are added to references folder of the project